More results...

 On Attribution and Authenticity

 At Givens Violins, we evaluate instruments like those of Scarampella through the lens of deep historical knowledge, acoustic testing, and comparative study.
 We believe that understanding the maker’s intent, methods, and materials is the foundation for correct attribution and long-term stewardship.
+Certified by Kenneth Warren & Son and Dario D’Attili.

 A Maker for Musicians

 Stefano Scarampella’s violins are not for the glass case.
 They were made to be played – and played hard.
 His instruments remind us that the soul of the violin lies not only in its geometry or its varnish, but in the energy and intuition of its maker.
-Scarampella put himself into every instrument, and the result is work that is both deeply human and powerfully resonant
+Scarampella put himself into every instrument, and the result is work that is both deeply human and powerfully resonant.

-Filed Under: Makers
+Filed Under: Spotlights on Important Current & Historical Makers

 Contact